 Keep Up with the Rent and Bills

 One of the biggest concerns of almost all the landlords during your stay is whether you can pay the rent and other bills on time or not.
-Some landlords might require you to compensate at a certain interest rate when you miss the rent or bill deadline without a compelling reason.
+Some landlords might require you to compensate at a specific interest rate when you miss the rent or bill deadline without a compelling reason.
 So, try to make punctual payment.

 If you live with the landlords or in a shared house with other tenants, there are usually areas that all parties share.
 Those areas can be the stairs, yard, terrace or top floor.
 Try to clean those areas even though you do not use them much.
 This thoughtful action shows that you care about the house and are a very pleasant person to live with.